Full pilot and story bible available upon request

 An ensemble of high-school aged students struggle to find their footing in the most competitive school district in the county, but one of them doesn't survive to see graduation.

-In Palo Alto, we open on a suicide right around graduation time.
+In Palo Alto, we open on a suicide right around high school graduation.
 Although uncertain who the victim is, we know it is someone close to our protagonist, Sophie Pisani.
-We then rewind two years.
-The series investigates each individual’s personal challenges and leaves audiences determining: Who has it the worst?
+We then rewind 10 months, bringing us to August, the beginning of the school year.
+The rest of the series investigates various individuals’ personal challenges and leaves the audience to determine: who has it the worst?
 Who isn’t capable of keeping up with the social and academic pressures of living in the most competitive area in the county?

-My hope in creating Palo Alto is to shed light on the complexities of living in such a seemingly pristine area.
-Not everyone is as happy or as fortunate as they seem.
-Whether you grew up in a household with a parent who has had a failed entrepreneurial venture, a scandalous divorce, or are secretly undocumented amongst the ICE raids, there are a lot of factors that make living in this area more difficult than it’s made out to be.
+Whether you’re growing up in a household with a parent who has had a failed entrepreneurial venture, a scandalous divorce, or are secretly undocumented amongst the ICE raids, there are a lot of problems that can make living in this area far more difficult than it’s made out to be.

 Palo Alto will acknowledge problems that all teenagers are facing across the country.
-We have characters struggling with body image issues, sexual identity, mental health, peer pressure, and social status.
-Additionally, the series addresses various marital and parenting concerns.
-My hope is for these stories to resonate with everyone, no matter who they are or what their background is.
+We have characters struggling with body image issues, sexual identity, mental health, peer pressure and social status.
+Additionally, the series addresses various marital and parenting concerns and complications from the adult perspective.

 Copyright Registered ©2019